swords123/SSC-6D/README.md

 You can download the pretrained and trained models from [here](https://drive.google.com/file/d/17z1U9kP_Vu1yVpHb_JGedINDNVsQOTka/view?usp=sharing).

 ## Note
-It should be noted that there is a small mistake in the original evaluation source code of NOCS, thus we revised it and recalculated all the metrics.
-The evaluation source code after revision is given in our released code.
+It should be noted that there is a small mistake in the original evaluation source code of NOCS, thus we revised it and recalculated all the metrics ot Other method.
+The evaluation source code after revision is given in this released code.
 The revised code is [here](https://github.com/swords123/SSC-6D/blob/4896efd4777c0a36e68ee6ea985f322375c58a38/eval/utils.py#L115).

 ## Acknowledgment